Junjun1216/project-songfindrr/README.md

 - Using Puppeteer for live webscraping
 - GoogleApi as one of the cross source
 - ElasticSearch database
+- Bluebird for concurrency
+- Axios to link front to back
+- Speech Recognition
+- Request js to send request to googleApi
 ---

 ## Technical Challenges